Bay Area Pilot Error Attorney

 In the situation of a private pilot whose error caused an aviation accident, and injured party can also sue the aircraft owner under a theory called “vicarious liability.”
 If mechanical failure is also involved as well as pilot error, a products liability claim may be filed against the manufacturer of the aircraft or its components.

 An airplane crash due to pilot error is a devastating occurrence.
-If you or a loved one has been the victim of an aviation accident due to pilot error, it is essential to hire the services of an experienced and reputable aviation accident attorney.
+If you or a loved one has been the victim of an aviation accident due to pilot error, it is essential to hire the services of an experienced and reputable aviation accident attorney in the Bay Area.
 The Law Offices of Sterns & Walker is distinguished by its expertise in this complex area of law, and is able to effectively pursue an aviation accident claim on your behalf.